 The Cape Town-born twin brothers Hasan and Husain Essop move beyond the expected.
 They play with fixed notions of place and identity as well as preconceptions of religion and tradition in a city that values keeping its apartheid era categories, especially for those it labelled its picturesque, acquiescent others: the Muslims who are the descendants of the first wave of dissenters and slaves brought to the Cape from Indian Ocean islands by the Dutch East India Company.
 Born in 1985 in Cape Town, both studied at Michaelis School of Fine Art and started to work together on the Halaal Art project shortly after their graduation.
 After Halaal Art, the young artists went through an artistic and personal journey to other projects, notably Remembrance to Unrest.
 Besides working and developing their art, both have teaching degrees and work as arts facilitators in the community of Hangberg and Imizamo Yethu in Hout Bay, communities shaped by poverty and threatened by or outright faced with forced removals.
 Shaped by their experiences, and using the concept of spaces and places in the city, the twins reflect on the unrest happening in South Africa and all over the world.
 The subsequent project, Unrest, will be on show at the Standard Bank Gallery in Johannesburg from the 22st of April until the 20st of June.
 Unrest responds to the waves of xenophobic violence, as well as the struggle for land, adequate housing, education and equality in South Africa.

-This past April, I spoke to Hasan and Husain at Hout Bay, about their previous major shows, and about the specifics that influenced their new works.
+This past April, I spoke to Hasan and Husain in Hout Bay, Cape Town.

 Cornelia Knoll: Remembrance showed work that you did while you traveling, Unrest brings it back to Cape Town in a way.
 Did you work on this series of photographs specifically for the Standard Bank Prize and what inspired it, what was the first spark?